 Data is the cornerstone of digital marketing.
 Any site you have, be it a large corporation or a small one-man business, needs to understand how visitors interact with the content it has.
 Google Analytics may provide most of the important information.
 However, if it is used on its own some of the important data will slip through your fingers.
-By using Google Tag Manager and providing required tags on your website in combination with Google Analytics you are able to improve your data collection process.
+By using Google Tag Manager and providing required tags on your website in combination with Google Analytics you can improve your data collection process.

-We use tags, which are basically snippets of programming code, to collect information and send it to third-party websites.
-For example, to Google Analytics.
-That way we can see all sorts of useful data like scroll tracking, form submissions, heat maps.
-We can also use it to conduct surveys, track how people arrive on your website, as well as for remarketing purposes.
+We use tags, which are snippets of programming code, to collect information and send it to third-party websites.
+For example, Google Analytics.
+That way we can see all sorts of useful data like scroll tracking, form submissions, and heat maps.
+We can also use it to conduct surveys, and track how people arrive on your website, as well as for remarketing purposes.
 We also monitor how visitors react to your content, what files they download, which links they click on or items they remove from their shopping cart.

 The amount of code required to create several different tags on even a single website would be overwhelming for a common user.
 Google Tag Manager is a user-friendly tool that is used to simplify the process of working with tags.
 You can add, edit and disable tags without any programming skills under your belt.

-Even though Google Tag Managet (GTM for short) is certainly a google product, you are not limited to only using it with other Google services like AdWords or Analytics.
+Even though Google Tag Manager (GTM for short) is certainly a google product, you are not limited to only using it with other Google services like AdWords or Analytics.
 It is friendly with other third-party tags like Twitter, Bing Ads, Crazy Egg or Hotjar, as well as many more.
-In case you are out of luck and it doesn’t have a template for your specific tag, you can easily add your own custom code.
+In case you are out of luck and it doesn’t have a template for your specific tag, you can easily add your custom code.

 You can read up on GTM from Google itself for deeper insights, but we will cover all the basics below.

 Advantages and Disadvantages of Google Tag Manager